Virtual Dub

 Unfortunately, VDub does not prompt you to save any filter settings before it closes, so be careful when you want to

-vdscript file, which you can re-use.
-Simply open your video again, then Load processing settings.
+will be saved in a “vdscript” file, which you can re-use.
+Simply open your video again (or similar videos), then File>Load

 Page links